 Our final decision regarding operating in cohorts will be made closer to summer based on the current terrain of the pandemic.
 Now that campers have the opportunity to be vaccinated, and to allow for more personal choice in daily activities, we may move away from cohorts.

 The amount of large group activities will be minimal and always outdoors.

 Cleaning is a large part of our camp routine with so many people living in our community.
 We will continue regular cleaning and sanitizing with CDC-approved cleaners of high-touch areas, equipment, bathrooms, and common spaces.

-We expect to have camper waitlists this summer and ask that you are mindful regarding the date you choose to cancel.
+We already have camper wait lists and ask that you are mindful regarding the date you choose to cancel.
 If you cancel with advance notice, we can offer your spot to another camper who is on our wait list.
 Please reserve last minute cancellations for COVID-19 related concerns- Scout’s honor!
-If you need to cancel your camper’s enrollment, please email email@example.com or call us at 434-589-8950.
+If you need to cancel your camper’s enrollment, please email or call (434) 589-8950.